Yan-Oliveira/doc-fao/content/customer-specific-services.rst

 This feature add-on makes it possible to assign services to customers so that only the assigned service is displayed when a ticket is created and only the appropriate SLAs are valid.

-After the installation of the package, a new module *Customers ↔ Service* appears in the *User, Groups & Roles* group in the administrator interface.
-Here you can define which services should be assigned to a customers.
+After installation of the package, a new module *Customers ↔ Service* appears in the *Users, Groups & Roles* group in the administrator interface.
+Here you can define which services should be assigned to customers.

 Furthermore, you can define in the system configuration which of these options should be the leading one.

 Benefits
-   - Efficient and well-structured administration of multiple services and SLAs for many clients.
+   - Efficient and well-structured administration of multiple services and SLAs for many customers.
    - Avoid the creation of unwarranted tickets that stress out your service team.
    - Optimal guidance for the customer regarding for which services he or she can open a ticket.
    - Speed-up of ticket handling process.